Moret-sur-Loing

-Moret-sur-Loing (/fr/, literally Moret on Loing) is a former commune in the Seine-et-Marne department located at the Île-de-France region in north-central France.
-It is situated along the confluence of rivers Loing and Seine.
+/fr/, literally Moret on Loing) is a former commune in the Seine-et-Marne department located at the Île-de-France region in north-central France.
+It is situated along the confluence of the rivers Loing and Seine.
 Moret–Veneux-les-Sablons station has rail connections to Montargis, Melun, Montereau-Fault-Yonne, Laroche-Migennes and Paris.

-On 1 January 2015, Moret-sur-Loing and Écuelles have merged becoming one commune called Orvanne.
-It merged once again into the new commune called Moret-Loing-et-Orvanne on 1 January 2016.
+On 1 January 2015, Moret-sur-Loing and Écuelles merged, becoming the commune of Orvanne, which in turn merged into the new commune of Moret-Loing-et-Orvanne on 1 January 2016.

 The town was a source of inspiration for Monet, Renoir, and Sisley.

 Demographics

 Inhabitants of Moret-sur-Loing are called Morétains.

 Twin towns

 Moret-sur-Loing is twinned with: